1. Choose the date

 Here’s the thing.
 People probably won’t go out of their way to leave a review unless your app really changed their lives.
 Let’s be honest here for a minute, it probably didn’t.

 Instead, people who had a poor experience are more likely to leave unfavorable ratings and reviews.
 So it’s your job to encourage the users who love your app and use it often to leave a review and rate it on the app store.
+This needs to be part of your mobile marketing strategy.

 One of the ways to do this is just by asking them nicely.
 Send a popup notification when they open the app to encourage them.
 Here’s an example from Emoji Blitz of what that popup can look like.